 Statue of Equality

-Chinna Jeeyar Trust, Hyderabad has constructed the statue of Ramanujan, to mark the 1000 years birth anniversary of Vaisnavaite saint Ramanujan.
+Chinna Jeeyar Trust, Hyderabad, has constructed the statue of Ramanujan to mark the 1000-year birth anniversary of Vaisnavaite saint Ramanujan.
 The project of building the statue was conceptualized by the Trust to promote the humble teachings and philosophy of Ramanujan.
-Ramanujan had preached moral values on gender, religion and caste equality.
-The main statue has been constructed from Panchaloha viz the five elements gold, silver, copper, brass and zinc.
+Ramanujan had preached moral values on gender, religion, and caste equality.
+The main statue has been constructed from Panchaloha, viz., the five elements gold, silver, copper, brass, and zinc.
 It was constructed in China and then assembled in Munchital, Hyderabad.

-The statue is second tallest sitting statue in the world – its close to 216 feet in height.
+The statue is the second-tallest sitting statue in the world – it’s close to 216 feet in height.
 One can find the temple timings in their website.
 However, it is open daily till 6 PM on Weekdays and till 8 P M on weekends for public viewing.
 There is nominal entry fee for parking.
-However the entry ticket is prices at 150₹.
+However, the entry ticket is priced at 150₹.

 1 day visit to Ananthagiri hills